Inneren12/ARWeld/docs/FILE_OVERVIEW.md

    }
    ```

-2. Update `WorkItemStateReducer.kt` to handle new event in state derivation logic
+2. Update `state/WorkItemState.kt` to handle new event in the `reduce(events)` state derivation logic

 3. Add use case in appropriate feature module to create the event